hartenfels/Semantics/README.md

 sub infix:<→>(Individual:D|Str:D, Concept:D|Str:D --> Seq:D)
 ```

 Queries against an individual and returns a sequence of individuals.
+For
+example, `<:hendrix> → <:influencedBy>`.

 As with [queries](#Query), only the individuals have a type, the sequence
 itself does not.